MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

-For other N-body models the behaviour of the average binary binding energy is similar to the one described above, except that in the core there is no large buildup of very hard binaries.
-For $N=24000$ the discrepancies between N-body and MOCCA are largest.
-This is probably connected with the fact that this model contains as much as 50\% binaries (10, 20 times more than other models), and small differences in binary energy generation may produce larger discrepancies in properties of binary distributions.
+For other $N$-body models the behaviour of the average binary binding energy is similar to that described above, except that in the core there is no large buildup of very hard binaries.
+For $N=24000$ the discrepancies between the $N$-body model and the two MOCCA models are largest, except in the core, where all models agree.
+This is probably connected with the fact that this model contains as much as 50\% binaries (10, 20 times more than in the other models), and small differences in binary energy generation may produce larger discrepancies in the properties of the binary distributions.
+Indeed, for $N=200000$ the discrepancies are smallest.